maiahalle/DS105-Project/README.md

     df["handle"] = row["handle"]
     return df[["handle","Word","Count"]]</code></pre>

-The last major step was to group all the keywords by Twitter handle and to gather all the keywords from each Tweet into one array to count.
+The last major step was to group all the keywords by Twitter handle and to gather all the keywords from each tweet into one array to count.
 Finally, we used a Counter to count the keywords and then find the 50 most frequently used word per legislator, which we used to create a new data frame and csv file.

 <img width="201" alt="image" src="https://user-images.githubusercontent.com/117990566/211174292-baf767c5-bc0b-41d6-b918-ebdcb75063e0.png">
-This is a snipet of what our csv file looks like.
-On the far left is Rep. Austin Scott's Twitter handle, in the middle is 5 of his top 50 frequntly used keywords, and then on the far right is how many times each word was used in the time frame.
+This is a snippet of what our csv file looks like.
+On the far left is Rep. Austin Scott's Twitter handle.
+In the middle are 5 of his top 50 frequently used keywords.
+Finally, on the far right is how many times each word was used in our time frame.

 ---
 **CSV Files:**

-Becuase the csv files were too large to upload to github, I have linked the grouped.csv and tweets.csv files here.
+Because the CSV files were too large to upload to GitHub, we linked the grouped.csv and tweets.csv files here.

 grouped.csv:
 https://drive.google.com/file/d/1dQA9-0dUVCP86vxsk16WZewj3J7u6yGM/view?usp=drive_web